neslinesli93/breakoutex/README.md

 - [ ] CSS of the page
 - [ ] Use coordinates of the center of the ball?
 - [ ] Use coordinates of the center of the paddle?
+- [ ] Refactor everything NOT to use integer matrix coordinates, and instead compute everything inside config file?
 - [ ] Transfer the project on a fresh, clean mix one (just like the guy that made the board game)
 - [ ] How to deploy?
 - [ ] Article(s) or tutorial?